 Until recently, the only international robot safety standard which existed was ISO 10218 (Parts 1 and 2) applying to industrial robots and robot systems; it is well known that industrial robots have been traditionally designed to operate in isolation from humans (in real or virtual cages) and human-robot collaboration has been prohibited because of safety concerns.
 Over recent years there has been an interest to develop collaborative modes, but the lack of a safety standard for close human-robot interaction has been a barrier.
-A similar issue arises for service robots which are fundamentally designed to allow humans and robots to co-exist in the same space at the same time, the lack of international safety requirements is a significant barrier.
+A similar issue arises for service robots which are fundamentally designed to allow humans and robots to co-exist in the same space at the same time, but the lack of international safety requirements is a significant barrier.

 In February 2014, ISO 13482 was published as a harmonised safety standard for personal care robots aimed at applications involving close human-robot interaction as well as human-robot contact to provide a variety of services to humans for improving the quality of life.
 This is a new standard and manufacturers and certification bodies need to become familiar with it so as to allow new products to enter the market.
+To date it has been mainly adopted in Japan and a number of personal care robots have been certified to it by JQA.
+Takeup has been slower in the rest of the world and this is of some concern New standards need adoption and compliance testing and perhaps a European level approach is needed to adopt the new standards and consider their inclusion in EC Directives.